On the Risk of Cancelable Biometrics: Experimental results

-Same to the cross-transform attack on face, the IrisCode is reconstructed firstly from different $Sys~C$ protected by IFO and Bloom-filter respectively.
-Then the reconstructed IrisCode is used to attempt $Sys~T$ with different transformation function.
+As with the cross-transformation attack on faces, the IrisCode is also reconstructed from different $Sys~C$ protected by the IFO and Bloom filter.
+Then the reconstructed IrisCode is used to attempt $Sys~T$ with different transformation functions.
 The result is shown in Table \ref{table::crossattackiriscode}.

-It can be found that IrisCode reconstructed from IFO hashing can easily bypass any $Sys~T$ protected by Bloom-filter or IFO as the SAR reaches 18.68\% and 81.32\% respectively.
-This proves that IFO is not strong to conceal the information in the template.
-However, the upgraded Bloom-filter shows strong resistance to the proposed attack as SAR only achieve 0.26\% and 8.60\% in IFO or Bloom-filter protected $Sys~T$ respectively.
+It can be found that the IrisCode reconstructed from IFO hashing can easily bypass any $Sys~T$ protected by the Bloom filter or IFO, as the SAR reaches 18.68\% and 81.32\%, respectively.
+This proves that IFO is not strong at concealing the information in the template.
+However, the upgraded Bloom filter shows strong resistance to the proposed attack, as the SAR only achieves 0.26\% and 8.60\% in IFO or a Bloom filter protected $Sys~T$, respectively.